 “Remember The Titans” chronicled the true story of the T.C.
 Williams High School football team.
 The 1971 season brought with it a set of challenges that out-weighed any in-game strategy shift you could imagine: The three public schools in Alexandria, Virginia, were integrated in 1965 (not 1971, as the film depicts) and fueled racial tensions between the town’s white and Black communities at the tail-end of the Civil Rights Movement.

-Tension still exists today: The Alexandria City School Board is reviewing the possibility of renaming T.C.
+Tension still exists today: The Alexandria City School Board renamed T.C.
 Williams High School in 2021.
 The building was originally named after Thomas Chambliss Williams, the school system’s superintendent from the mid-1930s until 1963.
 Williams did not want schools desegregating and believed that “black and white students learned differently.”

 The 1971 high school football season showed what unity can accomplish.